 - There is no verse in Scripture that says God no longer provides "apostles, prophets, pastors, evangelists, and teachers ... so that we may no longer be infants, tossed by waves and swept along by every wind of teaching arising from human trickery, from their cunning in the interests of deceitful scheming" (Eph 4:11-16).

-In addition, the Scriptures do not provide lessons in grammar or a theological dictionary as inspired books that would define the meaning of all terms used elsewhere in the Scriptures.
+In addition, the Scriptures do not provide lessons in grammar or a theological dictionary as inspired books that would define the meaning of all terms used elsewhere in the Church's collection of inspired books.
 Any interpretations based on linguistics and definitions are only as good as the non-biblical scholarship involved in the judgment.

 Protestant traditions not found in the Bible